holderlb/WSU-SAILON-NG/domains/smartenv/README.md

 * Level 4 (Relations): Sensors in one room turned off
   * No novelty: No sensors turned off
-  * Easy: ? sensors turned off in a room
+  * Easy: Study (5) sensors turned off in a room
-  * Medium: ? sensors turned off in a room
+  * Medium: Living room (6) sensors turned off in a room
-  * Hard: ? sensors turned off in a room
+  * Hard: Bedroom (7) sensors turned off in a room

 * Level 5 (Interactions): Second inhabitant visits the environment
   * No novelty: No additional inhabitants